canturgay/p2pEditor/README.md

 4. **Offline mode** – simply turn off your connection.
 The network status is monitored automatically; drafts are cached until you return online.
 5. **View-only sessions** – if you open a document as a _viewer_ you’ll see a grey “View Only” badge and the editor is locked.
 6. **Recovery** – in the toolbar, click _Download Recovery_.
 Keep the resulting JSON file safe.
 From the login screen you can _Recover_ using either that file+username **OR** file+passphrase.
+7. **Document list context** – each row shows the creator’s alias and your access level (owner / editor / viewer).
+Icons adapt: viewers see no rename/share/delete, editors see rename & share, only owners can delete.
+8. **NavBar** – once signed in, your alias is displayed as a chip on the top-right for quick context.

 ---